How To Shave 70% Off Your Solana App’s Latency

 Dedicated Indexers for Enterprise Workloads

-For heavy applications such as exchanges, analytics tools, or gaming servers, using Solana RPC API calls directly is inefficient.
+For heavy applications such as exchanges, analytics tools, or gaming servers, using Solana RPC Endpoint calls directly is inefficient.

 Instead, teams deploy: